lujiangz/winactivate/README.md

 ## Compatibility

 This script is compatible with build 10240 and above.
-It will not work with ARM64 installations of Windows.

 ## Troubleshooting